-As we moved towards a ‘new normal’ in 2021, focus shifted from the immediate response to COVID, to how the public sector could learn from the experience.
+As borders open and governments begin to plan for a future where COVID-19 is endemic, focus is shifting from the immediate response to the crisis to how the public sector could learn from the experience.

 Many of the presenters and participants in ANZSOG programs spoke of the positives that emerged from COVID-19, including the emphasis on innovation and the necessity of finding new ways to work.